Types of Web Hosting (Game of Thrones Edition)

 A man has no name…nor does a cloud server.

-Cloud computing took the tech industry by a storm.
+Cloud computing took the tech industry by storm.
 It provided an on-demand availability of web resources and a decentralized method of operation.
 So it’s no surprise the hosting market quickly adopted it as well.

 Cloud providers make use of a whole network of virtual web hosts, spread across the globe, all acting as one giant server machine.
 This configuration significantly reduces the risks of security breaches, resource exhaustion, and website downtimes – all of which are associated with a single-server setup.